repasscloud/lunavpn-www/app/content/english/blog/post-2023-12-05-how-to-build-a-vpn-service-with-modern-technology.md

 ---
 title: "How to Build a VPN Service with Modern Technology"
 meta_title: "Building a VPN Service with Modern Technology"
-description: "Discover why we chose cutting-edge technologies like .NET, Wireguard, Docker, and more to build our VPN service."
+description: "Discover why we chose cutting-edge technologies like .NET, WireGuard, Docker, and more to build our VPN service."
 date: 2023-12-05T11:22:00Z
 image: "/images/blog_posts/lunavpn-technology-stack.png"
 categories: ["Technology", "Security"]